Skazitron/whined/README.md

 frequencies and volumes.

 ## Installation
-- Use the install script
+- clone the repo
-- Use the binary: the binaries are available to install for `x86` and `arm` based Linux, Windows, and MacOS.
+- have the prequisites and have go in your path
+- build the app using `go build ./cmd/whined/ .`

 ## Building from source